 Win or lose, every contestant left with a set of darts, a tankard, a rubber Bendy Bully and a pat on the back from Jim.

 Bullseye (co-created by comedian Norman Vaughan) was one of the most unlikely TV successes produced by Central Television.

 Host Jim Bowen became notorious for his insensitive handling of contestants (“What do you do for a living?”
 “I’m unemployed, Jim.”
-“Super!”) and his various gaffes.
+“Smashing!”) and his various gaffes.